-- 6.2.10 While the trend in the data is stable, the number of events reported move from an upper range to a lower range.
+- 6.3.15 NI Water's consultation response proposed changing the upper limit to 30 to incorporate all recent performance. - 6.3.16 We have considered this proposal, but still expect that the company will be focused on improving performance and moving to a lower level of significant events over time.
+We have therefore concluded that our approach for the final determination should remain broadly unchanged. - 6.3.17 While the trend in the data is stable, the number of events reported move from an upper range to a lower range.
 Any analysis of two consecutive years of data or any statistical analysis of the data would provide unacceptably wide control limits.
 As a result we have made a subjective assessment of the reference level and control limits.
-The reference level has been set at 20, just below the average of 22.
-The upper limit has been set at 25, just below the historical peaks.
-The trend is stable but erratic. - 6.2.11 We only plan to use this as a weak indicator of serviceability to inform our overall assessment.
+The reference level has been set at 18, just below the average of 21.
+The upper limit has been set at 26, just below the historical peaks.
+The trend is stable but erratic. - 6.3.18 We only plan to use this as a weak indicator of serviceability to inform our overall assessment.
 Events are reported to DWI which has the necessary enforcement powers to address any specific or general issues arising.
 Therefore we would not consider 'events' when deciding whether to take action in respect of capital maintenance investment and serviceability.